-Within the themes of School Counseling 101, Building the Team, Building the Program, Building Systems of Sustainability and Innovation, and Promoting Equity and Access, topics will include establishing effective systems, strategic planning, marketing the school counseling program, leadership and inspiration, the evaluation of school counseling programs, and using data and program design to close achievement gaps.
+Within the themes of School Counseling 101, Building the Team, Building the Program, Building Systems of Sustainability, and Promoting Equity and Access, topics will include establishing effective systems, strategic planning, marketing the school counseling program, leadership and inspiration, the evaluation of school counseling programs, and using data and program design to close achievement gaps.
 Extensive opportunities for sharing best practices and networking with peers will be provided.

 Who Should Attend?

 Graduate Students of Educational Leadership and Principal Programs

 The 2019 National School Counseling Leadership Conference (NSCLC) schedule is currently under development.
 Click below for a downloadable Schedule-at-a-Glance from the 2018 NSCLC that can serve as a sample of what to expect.

 MEET THE PRESENTERS

 Click here to learn more about our trainers.